v-m/PropagationAnalysis/README.md

 ## General running

 As this project is made of several entry points, a unique script is proposed to ease the running.
 To run any tool, just invoke ``./run`` in the root folder.
 Pass as a first parameter the the desired tool (pass no argument to list available tools).
 Then pass as a second parameter the desired function in the tool.
-For example, read the rest of this file.
+For example, please read the rest of this file.

 ## Tools